fiji-hpc/hpc-datastore/doc/APPLICATIONS.md

 ## A Storage-Independent Image Fileformat
 Consider the following.
 Start a local server.
-Create there and work with some dataset on it (locally), later move the data elsewhere without changing the addressing path (well, except for the host, port and dataset name -- because the *DatasetsRegisterService* defines dataset names on its own to avoid name clashes).
+Create there and work with some dataset on it (locally), later move the data elsewhere without changing the addressing path (well, except for the host, port ~~~and dataset name because the *DatasetsRegisterService* defines dataset names on its own to avoid name clashes~~~.
+Dataset name need not be changed because it is already as UUID and thus unique).

 The expectation is that moving the main folder with DataStore data within a local file system amounts to restarting the DataStore server on the new path, client code remains